-BIn a thrilling final of the 2017 Goalball Americas Championships, Brazil defeated Rio 2016 silver medallists USA to claim a much-celebrated title.
-Leomon Moreno was the star of the game, leading Brazil with five goals to round off a staggering total of 16 for the tournament.
+One year before, Brazil defeated Rio 2016 silver medallists USA to claim a much-celebrated Americas Championships title.
+Moreno was the star of the game, leading Brazil with five goals to round off a total of 16 throughout the tournament.

-In recent years, especially in the lead-up to their home Paralympics in 2016, the Brazilian men´s goalball team has improved considerably.
+In recent years, especially in the lead-up to their home Paralympics in 2016, the Brazilian men’s goalball team improved considerably.
 Moreno has much to do with that.

 His first major event was the London 2012 Paralympic Games where he helped Brazil seal silver, the first Paralympic medal in their history.